cafkafk/nix-weather/README.md

 <div style="padding-left: 15%;padding-right: 15%;">
 <div align="center">

-# Weather - Check Cache Availablility of NixOS Configurations
+# Nix Weather - Check Cache Availablility of NixOS Configurations

 A *fast* rust tool to check availability of your entire system in caches.
 It so to speak "checks the weather" before going to update.
 Heavily inspired by [`guix